arvenyon/NickX.TinyORM/README.md

 Please consider creating an issue if you encounter any problems, bugs, errors or inconveniences.
 I will happily continue supporting this project.

 ## Disclaimer
 This is a personal project which initially started out as a project for learning purposes.
-Take this information for whatever you want it to. :)
+Take this information for whatever you want it to. :)\
+Also, despite the fact that GitHub sais, this repository would consist of 98% JavaScript, nothing, I repeat, not a single ducking thing here, is written in JavaScript.
+It's all C#.